The organisation supporting France’s nuclear team

 - Certification and qualification bodies

-- Associations, organisations (AIFEN, GIIN, etc.), and regional groups ( Nuclear Valley, etc.)
+- Associations, organisations (AIFEN), and regional groups (NUCLEAR VALLEY, PVSI, etc.)

 - Trade groups and labour unions.